Town Centre Events

 We always try to make the day as fun as possible by planning some cycle themed activities in the town centre.
 Get in touch with our team to find out more.

-This year, we hosted two spectaular festive events in Putney starting with our annual Christmas Light Switch-On Party.
-We were joined by Mr and Mrs Whitehall (parents of Jack Whitehall and Putney residents) who turned on our Christmas lights in front of a spectacular crowd.
+In 2019, we hosted two spectacular festive events in Putney starting with our annual Christmas Light Switch-On Party.
+We were joined by Mr and Mrs Whitehall (parents of Jack Whitehall and Putney residents) who turned on our Christmas lights in front of a great crowd.
 We got into the Christmas spirit by listening to lots of wonderful local school choirs and performance groups on the stage, expertly compèred by Riverside Radio.